circled-me/server/README.md

 ## Compiling and Running the server
 To compile, please use Go 1.20.5 or above.
 The easiest way to try and run the server is within a docker container.
-There's no image provided on Docker Hub (yet) so needs to be built locally, see example docker-compose file below.
+There's no image provided on Docker Hub (yet) so that needs to be built locally, see example docker-compose file below.

 ```bash
 git clone https://github.com/circled-me/server.git